digimat/digimat-saia/README.rst

     >>> node=SAIANode(253, logger=mylogger)

+If you want to completely disable the logger, just pass a logger=SAIALogger().null() parameter.
 Limited dump-debug can also be done with objects .dump() methods.
 Try node.dump(), node.memory.dump(), node.memory.flags.dump(), node.servers.dump(), server.dump(), etc. For debugging purposes, you can simulate a remote node by registering a remote pointing on yourselfi (woo!)

 .. code-block:: python